Google faces years of EU oversight on top of record antitrust fine

-BRUSSELS/FRANKFURT Beyond a headline-grabbing 2.4 billion euro ($2.7 billion) fine EU antitrust regulators have leveled against Google, the internet giant is likely to be shackled for years by Tuesday's precedent-setting decision defining the company as a monopoly.
+BRUSSELS/FRANKFURT (Reuters) - Beyond a headline-grabbing 2.4 billion euro ($2.7 billion) fine EU antitrust regulators have levelled against Google, the internet giant is likely to be shackled for years by Tuesday's precedent-setting decision defining the company as a monopoly.

-The ruling opens the door for further regulatory actions against more crucial parts of Google's business – mobile phones, online ad buying and specialized search categories like travel - while easing the standard of proof for rivals to mount civil lawsuits showing Google has harmed them.
+The ruling opens the door for further regulatory actions against more crucial parts of Google's business – mobile phones, online ad buying and specialised search categories like travel - while easing the standard of proof for rivals to mount civil lawsuits showing Google has harmed them.

 So far, investors have shrugged off the EU's threatened crackdown, with Google's holding company Alphabet's shares down 1.8 percent in early U.S. trade amid a continued selloff in technology stocks.

 The stock has doubled in the two years since European authorities vigorously stepped up investigations of it.

-It trades just behind rival Apple as the world's most valuable stock with a $666 billion market capitalization.
+It trades just behind rival Apple as the world's most valuable stock with a $666 billion market capitalisation.

 The real sting is not from the fine for anti-competitive practices in shopping search but the way the EU has thrown the issue back to Google to solve, meaning the company won't be able to comply through an easy set of technical steps.

 In effect, the Commission is forcing Google to demonstrate that rivals have made substantial inroads into its businesses before there is much chance of it being let off the regulatory hook.

 EU competition chief Margrethe Vestager promised Google was in for years of monitoring to guard against further abuses.

 "Just being put on notice can limit Google's strategic options into the future," said Matti Littunen, a digital media and online advertising analyst with Enders Analysis in London.